Haumanu

 -

 These are participatory sessions.
 You’re invited to bring yourself, with no preparation and no need to work too hard during.
+We aim for you to leave feeling more grounded, connected and resourced.

 -